What is a casino affiliate?

 Affiliate links can be embedded into all sorts of online content, including banners, pop-ups, text links and so on.
 A budding affiliate will need to think about who their audience is and what kind of content they respond to the best.

-Being a successful affiliate means understanding the mechanics of a good website, the function of different sorts of content and putting that together into an appealing online resource for readers and potential players.
+Being a successful affiliate means understanding the mechanics of a good website, the function of different sorts of content and putting all that together into an appealing online resource for readers and potential players.

 Things to keep in mind